-Facultative parasite: A parasite that is capable of living both freely and as a parasite.
+• Facultative parasite: A parasite that is capable of living both freely and as a parasite.

-Accidental (Incidental) parasite: A parasite found in other host different from its normal host. usually live in host but can infect other its normal host- accidental host and we call the parasite accidental parasite.
+Accidental (Incidental) parasite: A parasite found in other host different from its normal host.

 Types of the parasites according to their relationship with the host